 During his 47-year teaching career, he was Chairman of the Advisory Board for the Department of Education, as well as a member of the St. James School Board, Scientific Club of Winnipeg, and the Family Bureau.
 He was active in the formation of the Manitoba Teachers’ Society, edited its magazine in its early years, and was its President (1927-1928).
 He enjoyed gardening in his spare time.

-He died on 15 July 1951 at Princess Elizabeth Hospital, leaving his wife Amy.
-He was buried in Brookside Cemetery.
+He died at the Princess Elizabeth Hospital on 15 July 1951 and was buried in the Brookside Cemetery.

 “School principal W. Sadler retiring.”
 [Manitoba Legislative Library, Biographical Scrapbook B10, page 115]

 Obituary, Winnipeg Free Press, 16 July 1951, page 22.

 The History of the Manitoba Teachers’ Society by Haraldur Victor Vidal, MA thesis, University of Manitoba, 1958.

 Winnipeg School Days, 1871-1950 by W. G. Pearce, Winnipeg School Division, Education Resource Centre.